GOAL: Generating 4D Whole-Body Motion for Hand-Object Grasping: Method

 \subsection{Human Model}

 We use the \smplX~\cite{smplifyPP} statistical \threeD whole-body model, which jointly captures the body, head, face and hands. \smplX is a differentiable function that takes as input shape, $\shape$, pose, $\pose$, and expression, $\expression$, parameters and then outputs a \threeD mesh, $\mesh$, with $\nvertices$ vertices, $V$, and $20,908$ triangles, $F$.
 The shape vector $\shape \in \mathbb{R}^{20}$ contains coefficients of a low-dimensional space, created via PCA on \threeD meshes of roughly $4,000$ different people \cite{CAESAR}.
-The vertices are posed with linear blend skinning with a learned rigged skeleton with joints $\mathcal{J} \in \mathbb{R}^{55 \times 3}$.
-Let $\smplxparams = \{\pose, \transl \}$ be all \smplX parameters we predict, where $\posesubject \in \reals^{55\times6}$ \cite{Zhou_2019_CVPR}, $\translsubject \in \reals^{3}$.
-In the following, instead of using all \smplX vertices, we sample $400$ vertices on body areas that are important for interactions using \grab's~\cite{GRAB:2020} contact heatmaps.
+The vertices are posed with linear blend skinning with a rigged skeleton, $\mathcal{J} \in \mathbb{R}^{55 \times 3}$, that is learned from data.
+Let $\smplxparams = \{\pose, \transl \}$ be the set of all \smplX parameters we will predict, where $\posesubject \in \reals^{55\times6}$ \cite{Zhou_2019_CVPR}, $\translsubject \in \reals^{3}$.
+In the following, instead of using all the body vertices, we sample $400$ vertices on body areas that are important for interactions, guided by the heatmaps of \grab~\cite{GRAB:2020}.